microprediction/timemachines/README.md

                 t:float=None,                            # Time of observation (epoch seconds) e:float=None,                            # Non-binding maximal computation time ("e for expiry"), in seconds r:float=None)                            # Hyper-parameters ("r" stands for for hype(r)-pa(r)amete(r)s in R^n)

+(Yes one might quibble with the purity given that state s can be modified).

 ### Minimalist example
 Given a "model" f, also referred to as the callee, we can process observations xs as follows: